We are a family of 5, three children. We are expecting our fourth to arrive any day now. She has Down Syndrome. We're expecting great things.

 There is one thing, though, that actually, technically, really does console me.
 I’ve been continually reminded through various friends, family, even acquaintances that parents of children with Down Syndrome are blessed.
 Every story I’m told, every article I read, every YouTube video I watch confirms this over and over again.
 As a Christian, I call this the work of the Holy Spirit, breathing life and assurance and strength and wisdom deep into my soul.

 I am not naive though.
 I like my expectations to be heavily tempered with skepticism and a broad swath of experiential suffering.
-I tell myself that I’m sure the parents who divorced after having a child with Downs don’t blog about it.
+I tell myself that I’m sure the parents who divorced after having a child with Downs don’t blog about it because the mere testimonies by a divorce attorney will tell you the truth.
 I counter my hopes with echoes of the fears my wife and I entertained with tears over that Christmas vacation in Germany.
 I’m not wrong to know that this “blessing” isn’t all roses and rainbows.

 But I would be wrong to let that skepticism and those fears dictate my behavior, or overwhelm my expectations and hopes.